dzoladz/notebooks/postgres.md

 brew install libpq
 ```

-`libpq` won't install itself in the `/usr/local/bin` directory like other Homebrew applications.
+> `libpq` won't install itself in the `/usr/local/bin` directory like other Homebrew applications.
 To make that happen, you need to run:

 ```bash
 brew link --force libpq
 ```

 3. Start Postgres services
+brew services start postgresql
 ```bash
 ```

+> Check `brew info postgresql`

 4. Create a database, and...